mikeghen/queens-gambit/README.md

 ### Parameters
   * `address queen` - The owner of the contract and the address authorized to collect fees
   * `mapping (uint256 => StreamUnlockableNFT) sunfts` - A mapping of SUNFT `tokenId`s to their respective `StreamUnlockableNFT`
-  * `address feedToken` - The token used to feed the corgi NFTs
+  * `address depositToken` - The token used to feed the corgi NFTs
   * `uint256 mintingFee` - The fee to mint a SUNFT
   * `address mintingFeeToken` - The token accepted as the minting fee, 0x0 for ETH